 Despite its small size, Davidson College has a strong athletic tradition in Division I sports.
-Nineteen of the Davidson Wildcats athletics programs are members of the Atlantic 10 Conference, while the football team participates at the NCAA Division I FCS level in the Pioneer Football League and the wrestling team participates in the Southern Conference.
-The best-known Wildcats alumnus is four-time NBA champion, two-time Most Valuable Player, nine-time All Star Game participant and future Hall-of-Famer Stephen Curry of the Golden State Warriors.
-Curry is Davidson's highest profile public advocate and remains an active member of the Davidson alumni network.8
+Nineteen of the college's 21 athletics teams are members of the Atlantic 10 Conference.
+Football participates at the NCAA Division I FCS level in the Pioneer Football League, and wrestling participates in the Southern Conference.
+The best known Wildcat alumnus is four-time NBA champion, two-time Most Valuable Player, nine-time All Star Game and future Hall-of-Famer Stephen Curry of the Golden State Warriors.
+Curry is Davidson's highest profile public advocate and remains an active member of the Davidson alumni network.

-With athletics events, Davidson brings more visitors and consequently more spending to the local area from across the country.
-Accordingly, these types of events generally include higher overall spend - generally attributable to overnight lodging.
+Visitors to athletic events typically have a higher overall spend - generally attributable to overnight lodging.
 In the past year, it is estimated that the approximately 109,000 visitors that attended on-campus athletics events spent approximately \$4.3 million.

-8 Clemmons, Anna.
+&lt;sup>9 Clemmons, Anna.
 "Steph Curry Said Davidson Changed His Life.
 He Changed Davidson".
 The New York Times.
 September 2, 2022.